csc7/PP2_CI/README.md

 The introductory image on top of this README file was generated using the [Am I Responsive site](http://ami.responsivedesign.is/?url=https%3A%2F%2Fcsc7.github.io%2FPP1_CI_TGC) to test how the website displays in different screen sizes.

-Development tools of Google Chrome (Version 91.0.sdfsdfs, Official Build, 64-bit), Microsoft Edge (Version 91.0.asdfsdf, Official build, 64-bit) and Firefox (89.0.asdfsd, 64-bit) have been used to test the behaviour of the website for screen sizes between 320x568px to 1920x1370px.
+Development tools of Google Chrome (Version 92.0.4515.107, Official Build, 64-bit), Microsoft Edge (Version 92.0.902.62, Official build, 64-bit) and Firefox (Version 90.0.2, 64-bit) have been used to test the behaviour of the website for screen sizes between 320x568px to 1920x1370px.

-The website was tested using these browsers and also Microsoft Internet Explorer (Version 2004, OS Build 19041.1052).
+The website was tested using these browsers and also Microsoft Internet Explorer (Version 2004, OS Build 19041.1110).

-Android in two different cell phones were used .....
+Samsung Internet (version 14.0.1.62) was used to test the website.
+Also, some users have collaborated checking the website in the cell phones, mostly with Android-based operating systems.

 The following tools were used to validate the files of the website: